-Stephane originates from Belgium and spent many of his early years racing triathlon there.
+Stephane originates from Belgium, where he spent many of his early years trying to become a model, which obviously failed so he started racing triathlon.
 It is in Belgium through the influence of his parents that he fell in love with the sport.
 A natural competitor Stephane became a student of the sport always searching for ways to give him an edge over his competition.
 This constant study and striving for improvement has naturally progressed into a passion for coaching triathlon and its individual disciplines.

 “As level 2 Performance Triathlon and Swimming Coach, I’m always glad to share the knowledge and experience I gained through 30+ years of competitive triathlon.
 At the end of the day, it is all about enjoying your training, trying to have fun with it, and be supported by the squad you are training in.” – Stephane

-- 4 x AG World Championship Bronze Medallist (spint x2, aquathlon & off road tri)
+- 5x AG World Championship Bronze Medallist (sprint x3, aquathlon & off road tri)

 - 15 wins as a Junior Elite (1988-1996)